mhkeller/layercake.graphics/src/content/guide/01-layercake-props.md

 ### xPadding `Array:[leftPixels: Number, rightPixels: Number]`

 Assign a pixel value to add to the min or max of the x scale.
 This will increase the scales domain by the scale unit equivalent of the provided pixels.
-It uses D3 scale's [invert function](https://github.com/d3/d3-scale#continuous_invert), so this only applies to continuous scales like `scaleLinear`.
-This is useful for adding extra space to a scatter plot so that your circles don't interfere with your y axis.
+This is useful for adding extra space to a scatter plot so that your circles don't interfere with your y-axis.
+It's better than fussing with the range since you don't need to add a magic number to other components, like axes.

+It will log out a warning if you try to use it on a scale that has a domain or range that isn't two items, such as ordinal scales.

 ```html
 <LayerCake